What Is Progressive Myopia?

 If your child’s myopia has been rapidly increasing each year, myopia management can help slow it down or even halt its progression.

-At The Pacific Eye Care Myopia Control Center, we will assess your child’s eyes and vision and discuss the best myopia management strategy that will be most effective in controlling your child’s myopia progression.
+At Pacific Eye Care, we will assess your child’s eyes and vision and discuss the best myopia management strategy that will be most effective in controlling your child’s myopia progression.

-To schedule your child’s myopia consultation, contact The Pacific Eye Care Myopia Control Center in Huntington Beach today!
+To schedule your child’s myopia consultation, contact Pacific Eye Care in Huntington Beach today!

 Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.